Muhammad Ulaysh

-Muhammad 'Ilish (1802 - 1882 CE) (1217 - 1299 AH) (مُحَمَّدٌ عُلَيْش), more commonly referred to in Muslim works simply as 'Ilish or Sheikh 'Ilish, was a 19th-century CE Egyptian Muslim jurist of Tripolitanian origin.
+Muhammad ‘UIaysh (1802 - 1882 CE) (1217 - 1299 AH) (مُحَمَّدٌ عُلَيْش), more commonly referred to in Muslim works simply as ‘UIaysh or Sheikh ‘UIaysh, was a 19th-century CE Egyptian Muslim jurist of Tripolitanian origin.
 'Illish was an important late scholar of the Maliki school of Islamic jurisprudence (fiqh).
 He is perhaps the last of a line of widely read and respected sources of traditional fatwas of the late Maliki school from an Azharite scholar.
-'Ilish was an extremely popular teacher at Al-Azhar.
+‘UIaysh was an extremely popular teacher at Al-Azhar.
 His lectures were regularly attended by audiences of over 200 students.
-In July 1854, 'Ilish was appointed the Maliki Mufti of Al-Azhar.
-By the time of his death in 1882, 'Ilish was one of the premier leaders of Egyptian scholarly society.
-His Manh al-Jalil as well as his Fatawa are widely used today among traditional Malikis for fatwa positions of the school.
+In July 1854, ‘UIaysh was appointed the Maliki Mufti of Al-Azhar.
+By the time of his death in 1882, ‘UIaysh was one of the premier leaders of Egyptian scholarly society.
+His Minah al-Jalil as well as his Fatawa are widely used today among traditional Malikis for fatwa positions of the school.